 To facilitate our processing of your application, please ensure that you use the email address you entered when creating your application in all correspondence with our staff.

 Request academic references

 We advise you to begin your application by completing the section relating to your online reference.
 You must allow your referee as much time as possible to respond to the request.

 Applications submitted without an academic reference are considered incomplete.
 They will therefore not be assessed.
 Please note that you may send a reminder to your referee yourself via your candidate space.

 As a candidate, you undertake to ensure that the reference submitted by your referee in your application to Sciences Po is both honest and accurate.

 Upload the required documents

 In order to be complete, applications must be submitted online and include all the required supporting documents.
-Should any documents be missing, your application will be deemed incomplete and will be evaluated as it stands.
+Should any documents be missing, your application will be deemed incomplete and will not be evaluated.

 Build your application with care by paying particular attention to the following items:

 - The attached files must be in PDF format and cannot be bigger than 2 Mo.
 Use free software to compress your PDF documents.